 The book Go Away Worries, tells the story of Aaron, his teacher and The Worry Jar.
 After reading the book, children will walk away with a method of harnessing their anxiety.

 Not to fear because The Worry Jar will teach them to put their worries in the jar.
-Then, they learn the words that will remind them to keep the worry in the jar.
+Kids will learn to replace their anxiety or fear with the words, "Worries, worries in the jar.
+I can do it!"